shyam2520/JAAW/README.md

-## JAAW - JUST ANOTHER ANIME WESITE
+## JAAW - JUST ANOTHER ANIME WEBSITE

 JAAW is a full stack anime streaming website for variety of languages